-- The use of constraint solving capabilities for stimuli generation in the domain of functional verification hardware.
+- The use of constraint-solving capabilities for stimuli generation in the domain of functional verification hardware.
 This includes separating the architecture description (model) from the generation engine.

 - A powerful solution for post-silicon validation aimed at finding intricate bugs that may occur in complex multi-processing scenarios or under advanced memory management constraints, such as transactional memories.

-Our primary customer is IBM Systems, the organization within IBM responsible for designing and verifying IBM’s POWER® and Mainframe Processors; nevertheless, many of our tools are generic and are used by external customers as well.
+Our primary customer is IBM Systems, the organization within IBM responsible for designing and verifying IBM’s POWER® and Mainframe Processors.
+Nevertheless, many of our tools are generic and are used by external customers as well.

 The technologies developed in our department received multiple IBM awards.
-Our overall contribution to IBM hardware was awarded an IBM Research Extraordinary Accomplishment, the highest rank technical accomplishment awarded by IBM Research.
+Our overall contribution to IBM hardware was awarded an IBM Research Extraordinary Accomplishment, the highest rank for technical accomplishment awarded by IBM Research.

-In our ongoing endeavor to develop the next generation of verification tools and capabilities that can meet the increasing needs of our customers, we have embraced some new exciting directions.
-For example, we are harnessing analytics to provide insights on big data collected during the verification process.
+In our ongoing endeavor to develop the next generation of verification tools and capabilities that can meet the increasing needs of our customers, we have embraced some new, exciting directions.
+For example, we are harnessing analytics to provide insights on Big Data collected during the verification process.
 In addition, we are researching techniques to help verify that a given hardware design meets its performance requirements.
-Recently we also started exploring new hardware platforms such as dedicated hardware for cognitive computation as well as quantum computers.
+Recently, we also started exploring new hardware platforms such as dedicated hardware for cognitive computation as well as quantum computers.